status-im/specs/protocol.md

 This protocol assumes the following:
 1. There is an Ethereum node that is capable of discovering peers and implements Whisper V6 service.
 2. Participants of a given Whisper network in order to communicate with each other accept messages with lowered PoW value.
-3. Time is synced between all nodes participaiting in the given network (this is intrinsic Whisper requirement).
+3. Time is synced between all nodes participating in the given network (this is intrinsic Whisper requirement).

 # Protocol Overview